TheRandMan/Auto-Autopilot/README.md

 # What this does
 - Installs a wifi profile from a flash drive
-- Automatically flys through the OOBE menus to select Autopilot setup
+- Automatically flys through the OOBE menus to select white glove setup

 # How to use
 - Replace DigiKeyboard.h with the one included in this repo (the stock one doesn't include the down arrow key for some reason)
   - For MacOS it's located in ~/Library/Arduino15/packages/digistump/hardware/avr/1.6.7/libraries/DigisparkKeyboard/
   - For Ubuntu, I believe it is in ~/.arduino15/packages/digistump/hardware/avr/1.6.7/libraries/DigisparkKeyboard/
-- Flash auto-autopilot.ino to your Digispark
+- Flash autoglove.ino to your Digispark
 - Download wifi.xml and edit it for your wireless network
   - Replace the 2 instances of **{SSID}** with your SSID
   - Replace **{KEY}** with your wireless network password